Flag of Taunton, Massachusetts: Present day

 The current flag was adopted as the city flag of Taunton by a resolution of the Taunton City Council on October 19, 1974.
 It is not known what the original flag looked like; the current design is based on an incomplete contemporary newspaper description.

 The flag is flown in Taunton Green Historic District alongside the flag of the United States.
 It also flies in front of Taunton City Hall and other city buildings, as well as many private homes.

 It was also symbolically raised outside the Old Colony History Museum in Taunton on the city's 350th anniversary.

-Each autumn, Taunton holds a Liberty and Union Festival to commemorate the events of October 1774, and to celebrate the Taunton Flag.
+Each autumn, Taunton's Old Colony History Museum holds a Liberty and Union Festival to commemorate the events of October 1774, and to celebrate the Taunton Flag.
+The 250th anniversary of the flag raising was observed in October 2024.

 In addition to being the official flag of Taunton, Massachusetts, the Taunton flag is also the official flag of Weymouth, New Jersey.
 Their reasoning for using the flag is that "its historical period is correct, it keeps alive an ancestor to our Stars and Stripes, and because it is always in production and therefore, cheap".
 Like in Taunton it can be seen flying outside Weymouth's town hall.